 Perfect Pitch is a not-for-profit theatre company, supported by Arts Council England, dedicated to creating new British musicals.
 Established in 2006, we work in collaboration with venues, writers, producers and creatives all over the UK and beyond to create, develop, produce and license high quality new British musicals.

 We work together with the writers and composers throughout the journey of the musical from initial idea to full production, offering creative and dramaturgical support, workshops and readings along the way.
 Once they are fully developed Perfect Pitch licenses the shows to both professional and amateur companies in the UK and overseas.
-To date, our new musicals have had full productions all over the world including London’s West End, New York, Korea, Japan, Belgium, Mexico, California and Indiana.
+To date, our new musicals have had full productions all over the world including London’s West End, New York, Seoul-Korea, Australia, Tokyo-Japan, Belgium, Mexico, California and Indiana.

-We also have a collection of work, currently featuring Lift and From Up Here, on digitaltheatre.com for audiences worldwide to view online.
+We also have a collection of work, currently featuring Lift, From Up Here, and Pieces of String on digitaltheatre.com for audiences worldwide to view online.

-British productions include: The Go-Between 2016, Apollo Theatre Shaftesbury Avenue; Lift, Soho Theatre, London; The House of Mirrors & Hearts, Arcola Theatre, London; From Up Here, the Wilde Theatre, South Hill Park; The Go-Between 2011, West Yorkshire Playhouse/Royal and Derngate/Derby Live; Defect, Arts Educational School; Lia’s Guide to Winning the Lottery and In Touch, The Musical Theatre Academy; The 45th Marvellous Chatterley Village Fete (previously titled Sex and the Village), Theatre Royal, Bury St.Edmunds; Danny Hero, The Core, Corby.
+British productions include: Pieces of String, The Mercury Theatre colchester; The Go-Between 2016, Apollo Theatre Shaftesbury Avenue; Lift, Soho Theatre, London; The House of Mirrors & Hearts, Arcola Theatre, London; From Up Here, the Wilde Theatre, South Hill Park; The Go-Between 2011, West Yorkshire Playhouse/Royal and Derngate/Derby Live; Defect, Arts Educational School; Lia’s Guide to Winning the Lottery and In Touch, The Musical Theatre Academy; The 45th Marvellous Chatterley Village Fete (previously titled Sex and the Village), Theatre Royal, Bury St.Edmunds; Danni Hero, The Core, Corby.

 “Perfect Pitch, who are an extraordinary organization, see, nurture, develop, and incubate ideas for musicals… I think we sometimes forget in Britain just how extraordinarily good we are at musicals.”